 Most academic disciplines already had student networks, but for students of political science there was none.
 By registering its first statutes, IAPSS was formally established in Leiden on October 31, 1998.
 IAPSS was meant as an umbrella uniting local political science associations and students by granting them access to a constant information flow of current matters in the field of political sciences.
-Furthermore, IAPSS should provide a platform for the exchange of ideas and for help on studies and research.
+It was envisioned for IAPSS to be a platform for the exchange of ideas and for help on studies and research.
 Since IAPSS’ centre of gravity was Europe, for the first three years of its existence, it managed to unify 17 association members in Europe.
-During those years it was lead in succession by the local students associations from Leiden (the Netherlands), Oslo (Norway), Debrecen (Hungary), and Rome (Italy) in 2001.
+During those years it was led in succession by the local students associations from Leiden (the Netherlands), Oslo (Norway), Debrecen (Hungary), and Rome (Italy) in 2001.

 One crucial turning point occurred in 2001 when together with seven additional European associations three associations from the African continent joined.
 IAPSS turned into the direction of becoming a worldwide network.
 Just one year after this first transcontinental enlargement, the first local political science student associations from North and South America as well as Asia became members of IAPSS.